 Annie France's education has been shaped by her involvement in multiple cultural communities and organizations.
 She notably served on the board of directors of CARFAC National for six years and stewarded the artist-run Galerie Sans Nom from 2014 to 2023.

-She has since been devoting her time to her practice and to her work as a freelance photographer and educator.
+She has since devoted her time to her practice and work as a freelance photographer and educator.
 Her artistic work has earned her several notable distinctions; she has been a finalist on three occasions for the New Generation Photography Award and was awarded the bronze medal in photography at the VIIIe Jeux de la Francophonie in Abidjan, Ivory Coast.

 Annie France lives, mothers and creates on unceded Mi'kma'ki territory (Moncton, NB).